 The weight of a cargo van changes its height.
 An empty van is higher than a loaded one.
-That you got under a bridge when you were loaded does not mean that you can do it when you are empty.
+If you got under a bridge when you were loaded, that does not necessarily mean you can do it when you are empty.